-This parameter has a material impact on the marginal $A$ vs.~$B$ treatment effect.
-Hence, population adjustment is necessary in order to remove the bias induced by covariate imbalances.
+The shared effect modifier assumption\cite{phillippo2016nice} holds in the simulation study by design.
+That is, both active treatments have the same effect modifiers with respect to the common comparator and identical interaction coefficients for each.
 Pairwise Pearson correlation coefficients between the covariates are set to 0.2, indicating a moderate level of positive correlation.

 The binary outcome represents the occurrence of an adverse event.
-Each active intervention has a very strong conditional treatment effect $\beta_z = \log(0.17)$ versus the common comparator.
+Each active intervention has a very strong conditional treatment effect $\beta_z = \ln(0.17)$ at baseline (when the effect modifiers are zero) versus the common comparator.
 Such relative effect is associated with a ``major'' reduction of serious adverse events in a classification of extent categories by the German national HTA agency.\cite{skipka2016methodological} The covariates may represent comorbidities, which are associated with greater rates of the adverse event and, in the case of the effect modifiers, which interact with treatment to render it less effective.
 The intercept $\beta_0 = -0.62$ is set to fix the baseline event percentage at 35\% (under treatment $C$, when the values of the covariates are zero).